RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Redirecting** - Default text when redirecting the user from the results page. | Results Page

 - **No results** - - Default text displayed when the quiz cannot produce recommendations.
-(For example, no product were upvoted or there are no products that match all the customer criteria.) | Results Page
+(For example, no products were upvoted or there are no products that match all the customer criteria.) | Results Page

 - **Drop file here** - Default text on the file upload question slides. | Quiz